 Utilities can profitably leverage technology in three ways to help overcome disruptors and elevate the human experience of their customers.

-A next step could be to engage customers in smart-home DSM by bringing real-time energy data to customers, communicating via voice assistants, and connecting to customised product bundles from energy marketplaces.
+A next step could be to engage customers in smart-home DSM by bringing real-time energy data to customers, communicating via voice assistants, and connecting to customized product bundles from energy marketplaces.
 This customer engagement could help avoid demand disruption.

 Finally, utilities can create a DER platform for energy services and businesses that empower customers while creating a self-healing grid that is more resilient to disasters.